MinaProtocol/mina/README-dev.md

 }
 ```

 The daemon logs should reflect these changes.
-Also, `mina client status` displays some of the constants.
+Also, `miningbot client status` displays some of the constants.